The Milky Way rises over Grand Teton National Park

 Be sure to visit DXO Mark and see what the T-stop rating is for your lens.
 You may be surprised how much light you are "losing".
 You can also compare most of the Astrophotography lenses I listed above, and get an idea of which lenses will let the most light in.
 Remember, the more light that you let in, the cleaner your images will be.

 Now we can finally get down to photographing the Milky Way.
-Using a Nikon D750 and Rokinon 14mm, I usually set my camera to the following settings:
+Using a Nikon D750 and Nikon 14-24mm, I usually set my camera to the following settings:

 If I am using my Nikon D750 with the Sigma 35mm lens, my settings are normally:

 ISO is a very important camera setting to understand for Milky Way photography.
 There are a lot of misconceptions about ISO, and what exactly it does.
 Generally, it is said that "increasing the ISO increases the camera's sensitivity to light".
 This is not really the case.
 Increasing the ISO simply amplifies whatever light was captured.
-This amplification increases the brightness of the image.
-It also makes image grain more noticeable.
+In other words, increasing the ISO will brighten the image.
+However, unlike Aperture and Shutter Speed, you aren't actually capturing any more light with a higher ISO.
+The only way to capture more light is to use a wider aperture or longer shutter speed.

 For the more experienced photographers, I recommend reading this ISO Tutorial by Lonely Speck.
 It covers ISO very well, especially in context with Astrophotography.